-EMH believers are proponents of passive investing, which is a strategy that takes a broad and neutral approach, as opposed to focused analysis and timing.
+EMH believers are proponents of passive investing, a strategy that takes a broad and neutral approach, as opposed to focused analysis and timing.
 The thinking is that no amount of research could predict the randomness of the market, so it's best to buy as broad of a range of stocks as possible and hold onto those stocks for as long as you can.

 Intrinsic Value Theory